The Pharos Lighthouse at Alexandria

 i) They obtain a small quantity of very valuable, very cold, pure water.

 The absolute maximum practical height separation is shown twice in the Pharos at ~4m or 120 inches.
 This roughly translates into ~400mb of suction.
-A practical system would probably operate at around half of this figure, [ie 200mb].
+In practice the system would probably operate at around half of this figure, [ie 200mb].

-The design features of a solar-powered water extraction plant were based on the above assumptions and upon the application of vortex technologyx, as previously defined.
+The design features of a solar-powered water extraction plant were based on the above assumptions and upon the application of vortex technology, as defined elsewhere.
 To top

 5. Plaza (~5m AMSL)

 Surrounded by water, the walled Plaza platform was undoubtedly an essential and highly significant feature in the building’s structural design and purpose.
-If my analysis is correct the plaza was essentially the roof of a massive water-filled energy reservoir held under a partial vacuum.
-Some evidence to support this conclusion is found in the Qait Bey, the fort built in the ruins of the original tower.
+If my analysis is correct the plaza was also essentially the roof of a massive water-filled energy reservoir held under a partial vacuum.
+Evidence to support this conclusion is found in the Qait Bey, the fort built in the ruins of the original tower.
 The fort is still partly surrounded by a massive fresh water cistern, apparently used as a reservoir for emergency use should the fort ever be put under siege.
-Warm water and cold salt water were undoubtedly sucked into separate chambers by vacuum as a form of energy storage for this novel solar-powered technology.
+However, in the cisterns still remaining there is strong evidence that salt contamination would have been a major problem.
+Although fresh water would undoubtedly have been stored as well, it was not in the cisterns that have survived.
+It would seem clear therefore, these particular cisterns were originally used for something else, presumably as a part of the vacuum storage system for this novel solar-powered technology as previously deduced.

 The construction of a canal and a new double harbour indicate that separate halocline pools were quite deliberately established in the new inner and outer harbours to store reserves of both hot and cold water, again as a form of energy storage.
-Halocline (saline) pools can store water at 5oC-10oC above or below the norm.
-It therefore seems likely that in normal operation, warm water from the depths of the shallow saline reservoir of the inner harbour was drawn into the low-pressure plenum beneath the plaza.
-The low pressure would allow for a significant increase in surface evaporation.
-Heated by the sun, the water would be flushed in and out on a regular basis to maximise its value as a natural source of heat energy.
+Halocline (saline) pools can store water at 5oC-10oC above and/or 20oC-25oC below the ambient norm.
+It therefore seems entirely likely that in normal operation, reserves of hot and cold water would have been used separately as a form of stored energy differential.
+Warm water from the shallow saline reservoir of the inner harbour was drawn into the low-pressure plenum beneath the plaza.
+The high temperature and low pressure would significantly increase in surface evaporation and would be flushed in and out on a regular basis to maximise its value as a natural source of heat energy.
 To top

 Water from the second (colder) halocline pool in the outer harbour was drawn into a separate chamber.
-Extracted from the deeper water of the open sea, it was pumped to the top of the tower, either by a number of suction pumps operated in series by the stored vacuum.
+Extracted from the deeper water of the open sea, it was pumped to the top of the tower by a number of suction pumps operated in series on the stored vacuum.
 Sequentially, each pump would automatically raise the water between 2m-4m.
-Alternatively, and using less energy, the same effect could be achieved by circulating the cold water through a secondary siphon system and a series of heat exchangers
+Alternatively, and using less energy, a similar effect could be achieved by circulating some of this water through a secondary siphon system and a series of heat exchangers.

 (a) between the viaduct and the plaza (~4m-5m), and

-(b) between the internal plaza roof and the Mean Sea Level below (also ~4m-5m) respectively,
+(b) between the internal plaza roof and the Mean Sea Level (MSL) below, also at ~4m-5m.

-Both possibilities suggest a pressure differential of at least 20%-30% (a 200mb-300mb. (ie a drop in atmospheric pressure to ~ 810mb or lower).
-This is entirely in line with projections from the tests carried out so far.
+Both possibilities suggest a pressure differential of at least 20%-30% (a 200mb-300mb) drop in atmospheric pressure to ~ 810mb.
+With normal commercial practice commonly running at somewhat below the maximum possible , this is entirely in line with projections from the tests carried out so far.
 To top

 Commercial Incentives